Why Clingy Partners Cling

 The fear of abandonment that the anxiously attached may carry around can affect their thought processes as well: In a lab task where such individuals were asked to respond as quickly as possible to a set of names, the names of their partners brought about the most rapid reactions.
 People who are anxiously attached, it appeared, reacted to the names of their loved ones as if their loved ones were constantly on their minds.

 A number of other authors, including University of Massachusetts psychologist Paula Pietromonaco, have shown that the anxiously attached have more highs and lows in their relationships.
-They may become distressed when partners withdraw from them—which they inevitably do because of the pressure placed on them in the relationship.
-Their sex lives become less rewarding, because they seem to use sex to boost their low feelings of self-esteem.
+They may become distressed when partners withdraw from them—which they often do because of the pressure placed on them in the relationship.
+Their sex lives become less rewarding because they seem to use sex to boost their low feelings of self-esteem.
 Campbell and Marshall conclude that anxiously attached men and women constantly scan their relationships for signs of impending rejection by partners, seeing even relatively innocent events as posing an existential threat amid constant worry that their partners will become unavailable to them.

 This pattern of emotional neediness, instability, and ultra-sensitiveness to rejection could very well explain why it is that some people, under some conditions, become victims of bad, mad love.
 They may have a propensity to behave in a way that causes them to cling to partners who, in turn, become more likely to get up and leave.